Voiding an authorized payment

-The void flow begins with an HTTP request sent from Shopify to the provider's URL as provided during app extension configuration:
+The void flow begins with an HTTP POST request sent from Shopify to the provider's URL as provided during app extension configuration:

 ||Unique identifier for the void attempt.
 Used as the idempotency key.
 It can be assumed that requests with a given ID are identical to any previously-received requests with the same ID.||

 ||Identifies the void when communicating with Shopify (in GraphQL mutations, for example).||

 ||The ID of the authorized payment that is to be voided.||

 ||Indicates whether the void is in test or live mode.
 The ||

 ||The IETF BCP 47 language tag representing the language used by the merchant.||

 ||A timestamp representing when the void request was proposed.||

 Request headersAnchor link to section titled "Request headers"